 Course Prerequisites

 Many courses require prerequisites.
-Click on each course’s name in the list below to check for prerequisites, minimum grade requirements, and other restrictions related to the course.
+Check the description of each course in the list below to check for prerequisites, minimum grade requirements, and other restrictions related to the course.
 Students must complete all prerequisites for a course prior to registering for it.

 Graduation